 A shocking 23% of frontline healthcare workers are suffering from post-traumatic stress disorder.
 As insidious and prevalent as PTSD is becoming, screening needs to become regularly integrated directly into workflows.
 For the sake of clarity and accuracy, use standard PTSD screening scripts, but conduct screens at a frequent cadence.

 Frontline staff have been firing on all cylinders for over a year.
 The non-clinical, non-work moments of their days are integral to maintaining their well-being, but can easily be lost in the shuffle amid the sometimes chaotic nature of high-stress clinical work.
 Ask if they have been skipping lunch or if they’re getting enough bathroom breaks.
 Ask what else the hospital can do to ensure they have everything they need during the day.

 Go outside the four walls of the hospital

 Your staff members spend a lot of time at work, especially since the beginning of the pandemic, as resources have been challenged and many have had to cover for sick colleagues during extremely busy periods.
 Still, they spend most of their time outside your four walls.
 Ask whether they have gotten enough rest.
 Have they been able to take care of their family?
 Do they need any type of assistance at home?

 Lack of appreciation can be a core driver of low job satisfaction and turnover.
 Through your staff rounding program, offer employees the opportunity to nominate any of their colleagues for recognition.
 By publicly sharing positive stories and shining the spotlight on employees that go above and beyond the call of duty, you can simultaneously boost engagement satisfaction and incentivize quality care.

 Find out today how CipherHealth’s Staff Well-Being solutions can help you understand, support, and retain your staff, now and in the future.
-Learn more today.
+Learn more about staff wellbeing today.